kumahq/kuma-website/docs/docs/dev/security/secrets.md

 # Secrets

 The `Secret` resource implements the functionality of storing sensitive information.
-Sensitive information is anything a user considers a secret, e.g.:
+Sensitive information is anything a user considers non-public, e.g.:
 * TLS keys
 * tokens
 * passwords

+Secrets belong to a specific [`Mesh`](../../policies/mesh) resource, and cannot be shared across different `Meshes`.
 [Policies](../policies/introduction.md) use secrets at runtime.
-This functionality is being implemented by introducing a `Secret` resource.
-Secrets belong to a specific [`Mesh`](../../policies/mesh) resource, and cannot be shared across different `Meshes`.

 :::tip
 Kuma leverages `Secret` resources internally for certain operations, for example when storing auto-generated certificates and keys when Mutual TLS is enabled.
 :::

 :::: tabs :options="{ useUrlFragment: false }"